Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Method

 \section{Method}

-A between-subjects test-track study was conducted to investigate the impact of a real-time CA on passive fatigue.
-The perceived usefulness, acceptability and usability were also assessed using semi-structured interviews.
-Forty participants each completed a fifty-minute drive \cite{large2016stimulating, Mahajan2021-rl} in an L3 prototype vehicle on a closed rural track.
-The drive included; 1.
-Thirty minutes of automated driving (while watching videos as an NDRT) 2.
-Multiple repeating laps, specifically designed to be uneventful and passively fatiguing, 3.
-A takeover request in the last lap, presenting the conditional automated driving function.
+A between-subjects test-track study was conducted to investigate the impact of a real-time CA on passive fatigue in the context of conditional automated driving.
+Perceived usefulness, acceptability, and usability were also assessed via semi-structured interviews.
+Forty participants each completed a fifty-minute drive in an L3 prototype vehicle on a closed test-track.
+The chosen duration exceeds that of related studies that employed approximately 25-minute driving periods \cite{large2016stimulating, Mahajan2021-rl}.
+Additionally, prior work reports that fatigue (impaired vigilance, increased sleepiness and mind wandering) occurs after as little as 15~minutes of automated driving \cite{Vogelpohl2019-ap}.

-Each lap included straight segments, wide curves, and sharp turns.
-The aim was to simulate a low-stimulation, repetitive automated drive to induce passive fatigue.
-Participants were assigned to one of two conditions: Conversational Agent (CA) (received a short, spoken interaction with a real-time agent near the end of the drive) or Control (completed the same drive with no agent interaction).
+Participants were assigned to one of two conditions: CA (received a short, spoken interaction with a real-time agent near the end of the drive) or Control (completed the same drive with no agent interaction).
 Following the drive, semi-structured interviews were conducted with both groups, during which the control group also experienced the conversational agent (though not in context).